danifreflow/.SwayDotfiles/README.md

 ## How to setup your computer like this

-- First step is to install a linux distribution with all the thing that im using wich are
+-First step is to install a linux distribution with all the thing that im using wich are
 * **mako**
 * **alacritty**
 * **nvim**:my togo text editor , im using Nvchad wich is my favorite lua modification